wgxcodersdc/devops/cloud/kubernetes-winter-24/workshop-minikube.md

        }`
 5. Validate it has been added to the PATH by typing `minikube version`
     * If Minikube was installed correctly you will get info back about the installation
+6. Close all powershell windows, and open a new winodw not as admin

 ### MacOS
 [System Requirements can be viewed here.](https://minikube.sigs.k8s.io/docs/start/#what-youll-need)